 If you don’t want to make a pit stop back at the hotel midday, pack a rain jacket or poncho and roll up a little bundle of clothes (or just socks) for you or your family as well.
 You’ll be amazed at how dry socks can change your whole mood post-downpour.

 If a hurricane is strong enough, your Disney hotel may request guests stay in their rooms to ride out the storm.
-So prep by packing snacks, hitting up the nearest fast food spot in your resort before things get bad, or grabbing some essentials in the parks for your time in your room in case you’re hunkered down for a day or two.
+So prep by packing snacks, hitting up the nearest fast food spot in your resort before things get bad, getting food and groceries delivered in advance, or grabbing some essentials in the parks for your time in your room in case you’re hunkered down for a day or two.

 Be Familiar With Disney World’s Hurricane Policy

-Disney’s website states, “If a hurricane warning is issued by the National Hurricane Center for the Orlando area—or for your place of residence—within 7 days of your scheduled arrival date, you may call in advance to reschedule or cancel your Walt Disney Travel Company Disney Resort Hotel Package and most room only reservations (booked directly with Disney) without any cancellation or change fees imposed by Disney.“
+Disney’s website states, “If a hurricane warning is issued by the National Hurricane Center for the Orlando area—or for your place of residence—within 7 days of your scheduled arrival date, you may reschedule or cancel your Walt Disney Travel Company Disney Resort hotel packages and most room only reservations (booked directly with Disney) without any cancellation or change fees imposed by Disney.
+Most room-only and vacation packages can be modified, or cancelled online, including changes to travel dates.”

 But if you took advantage of a special offer, you may not be able to apply that same offer to your rescheduled vacation.
 Depending on availability, you might not be able to reserve the same accommodations.